 Overnight Marinated Vegetable Salad is packed with a variety of veggies (which you can customize) and tossed in an Italian vinaigrette.
 After the veggies marinate overnight in the dressing, each bite is loaded with Italian flavor.

-This salad is perfect for meal prep—it can sit in the refrigerator all week, and it’s just as delicious on Friday as it is on Monday.
-It’s also great for potlucks, picnics, and outdoor gatherings since it’s delicious when it’s at room temperature.
+I love using this salad for meal prep—it can sit in the refrigerator all week, and it’s just as tasty on Friday as it is on Monday.
+It’s also great for potlucks, picnics, and outdoor gatherings since it’s delicious at room temperature.

-The recipe is adapted from an old church cookbook.
+The recipe is adapted from a 1980s church cookbook.
 I personally love that it’s really customizable.
 You can use your favorite veggies and even add additional toppings (more on that below) to suit your tastes.

 Some of the links featured in this post are affiliate links to products I enjoy and recommend, which means I may earn a small commission if you purchase.